jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

   - API host.
   - API certificate.
   - API private key.
-- Downscale stabilization - this is a feature of the K8s HPA, allows a cooldown for downscaling to avoid thrashing; defines a time period and then only allows the autoscaler to scale to the maximum evaluation over this time period.
+- Downscale stabilization - this is a reimplemented K8s HPA feature, allowing a cooldown for downscaling to avoid thrashing; defines a time period and then only allows the autoscaler to scale to the maximum evaluation over this time period.

 #### Methods